-The best cars are class benchmarks for value, dependability, safety, and performance.
-Led by our Best Overall Car of 2015, here are the leaders in a variety of segments, from best inexpensive car to best luxury car, best fuel-efficient car to best sporty car, and many more.
+The best cars stand out for value, dependability, performance, and safety.
+Our Best Overall Car of 2016 is an unmatched combination of those qualities, but we’ve also picked “bests” for more focused needs, such as best inexpensive car, best luxury car, best fuel-efficient car, best sporty car, and many more.

-If your shopping list includes SUVs, we’ve picked the best of those, too.
-For that list, plus an intriguing selection of additional “Best of” and “Buying Guide” articles, go to CarPreview.com.
-(And please note that the base prices listed here include manufacturer destination fees, which average around $800.)
+If you’re focused on an SUV or crossover, even cheap cars that make you look rich, we’ve selected the best of those, too.
+For those list, plus a stimulating selection of other “Best of” and “Buying Guide” articles, go to CarPreview.com.
+(And please note that the base prices listed here include manufacturer destination fees, which average around $850.)

 The Best Overall Car of 2016 is the Honda Accord.
 Base-price range: $22,952-$35,400

 All ’16 Accords retain front-wheel drive and a choice of unchanged but top-notch powertrains.
 An overachieving and economical 185-horsepower four-cylinder links to a manual gear box or a continuously variable (automatic) transmission in LX- and Sport-model sedans, and to the CVT exclusively in EX and EX-L sedans.
 A creamy 278-horse V-6 with a conventional automatic transmission is available in EX-Ls and is standard in the flagship Touring sedan.
 Like the four-door, Accord’s coupe seats five but with less rear-seat room and convenience.
 Its lineup roughly parallels the sedan’s, though you can get a V-6 two-door with a six-speed manual transmission if you want to rattle a BMW or two.